Stay in the loop with

 that is safe and enjoyable for both you and your canine companion.

-3-?
-Newfoundland Club (pulling carts)
+3:00 + Newfoundland Club (pulling carts)

 4:00 Saratoga County K9 unit

-The K-9 Unit of the Saratoga County Sheriff's Office consists of eleven NYS
+The K-9 Unit of the Saratoga County Sheriff's Office consists of eleven NYS certified

-apprehension and public relations.
+public relations.
 K-9 patrols work seven days per week, three shifts per day and are on

 call 24 hours per day.
 K-9 patrols respond to requests for assistance from outside

 police agencies as well as out-of-county agencies.
 Commonly these requests are made

 for assistance in apprehending a suspect, finding a missing person, locating narcotics,

 and detecting explosives.
 To receive a NYS certification every K-9 and handler must

 undergo a rigorous 6-month training period.
 K-9's and handlers are evaluated by a NYS

 12-3 Bake Sale with cake walk - Homestead crew

 + Face painting & kids crafts